bayfrontmedia/php-http-response/README.md

 **Description:**

-Returns body to be sent with the response, or `null` if body has not been set.
+Returns body to be sent with the response.

 **Parameters:**